WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 Fundemntall driven by experiments.
 The proposal is to have a high level overview document where we document some of the design - this document could be a start of that.
-Then write a a spec for each on of the separable protocol parts such as STUN2, TURN2, etc. The protocol would contain a high level overview like you might find on a wikipedia page and the details of the protocol encoding would be provided in an open source reference implementation.
+Then write a a spec for each on of the separable protocol parts such as STUN2, TURN2, etc.

+The protocol specs would contain a high level overview like you might find on a wikipedia page and the details of the protocol encoding would be provided in an open source reference implementation.
+The test code for the refernces implemetation helps test the spec.
+The implemenation is not optimized for perfromance but instead is simply trying to clearly illistrate the procol.
+Particular version of the draft would be bound to a tagged version of the source code.
+All the source code would be under noraml IETF IPR rules just like it was included direclty in the draft.